 Can I get a credit card in the US without a Social Security Number?

 Yes.
 Some secured card issuers accept an ITIN (Individual Tax Identification Number) instead of an SSN.
-You can also explore cards from fintech companies like Zolve that are specifically designed for immigrants and don't require traditional US credit history.
+You can also explore secured credit builder cards designed for people with thin or no US credit history.

 Will my credit history from my home country transfer to the US?